vivaria/edisonrul.ing/docs/source/cards/t/teva.md

 ### Card Rulings

-●This effect starts a chain.
+*   This effect starts a chain.
 'Pulling the Rug' can be chained to it.